Special Circumstance/Professional Judgement: Appeal Guidelines

 • Dependent care allowance

-• Professional licensure exams (grad students only)
+• Professional licensure exams (graduate students only)

 Note: An increase in your COA does not allow for an increase in any financial aid award if you have already been awarded the maximum annual Direct Stafford loan amount.
 However, students may pursue private/Parent PLUS/Grad PLUS loan options up to the new COA.
 For example: a dependent undergraduate freshman student who has already received a Direct Stafford Loan for $5500 during the previous fall and spring semesters cannot receive additional Stafford Loan funding due to a change in COA.

-Estimated Family Contribution (EFC) Change
+Expected Family Contribution (EFC) Change

 If you are attempting to reduce the EFC, the following items may be taken into consideration.